SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Methodology Details

 \subsubsection{Direction Application}

 Direction application specifies how the direction modifies activations during inference.
-There are two important aspects of direction application: 1) the mathematical formulation of the intervention, and 2) where that intervention is applied.
+There are two important aspects of direction application: 1) the mathematical formulation of the intervention, and 2) how that intervention is applied.

 We specify the mathematical formulations below, where in each case activations are modified in-place and the forward pass is continued:

-\paragraph{Activation Addition} Activation addition~\citep{turner2024steeringlanguagemodelsactivation, panickssery2024steeringllama2contrastive} modifies activations of the form $v' = v' + \alpha * d$, where $d$ is the direction, $v$ is the activation and $\alpha$ is the steering coefficient.
+\textbf{Activation Addition:} Activation addition~\citep{turner2024steeringlanguagemodelsactivation, panickssery2024steeringllama2contrastive} modifies activations of the form $v' = v' + \alpha * d$, where $d$ is the direction, $v$ is the activation and $\alpha$ is the steering coefficient.